Lauren Park: Embracing Innovation

-Lauren took time out of her busy schedule to talk with The Edge about learning from previous experiences, taking risks and the value of asking questions.
+Lauren took time out of her busy schedule to talk with us about learning from previous experiences, taking risks, work-life balance, and the value of asking questions.

-Prior to your current director position with Security Compass, you worked in consulting for IT, manufacturing operations and environmental labs.
-What have you learned from these previous experiences that help you in your current leadership role?
+What have you learned from your previous experiences that help you in your current leadership role?

 What advice or insight do you have for someone switching career pathways or entering a new industry?

-I’ve changed paths a few times in my career, whether it’s going back to school [for my MBA], or shifting from science into consulting and then into technology.
-I would highly recommend making a move, as you learn so many new things and are able to bring a different perspective.
 It’s important to remember you’re always able to bring a unique viewpoint to conversations and situations.
-If you’re looking to make the transition; examine your transferable skills, recognize what you have and assess how you can bring that experience to a new industry or company.
+If you’re looking to make the transition, examine your transferable skills, recognize what you have, and assess how you can bring that experience to a new industry or company.

 What does an ideal work-life balance look like for you, both personally and professionally?

-For many of us, our homes became our offices during the pandemic.
-Finding that balance has been very challenging for me.
-I found setting times for activities—when to work, when to take a break and having some form of exercise every single day has been so important for my mental and physical health.
-It could be a walk around the block or going to get a coffee in the middle of the day.
-By doing that, I was able to come back [to] the next task energized and refreshed.
-From a work perspective, the pandemic has really shown us how important that balance truly is.
-Whether you’re taking three hours in the middle of the day to homeschool your kids, or going for a walk or a bike ride, we’ve seen a lot more flexibility throughout the last year or so.
-Having a balance and knowing that as long as you’re getting your work done by the expected timelines—that’s really the most important thing.
-In tech, there was already a bit more flexibility than some other industries but I think we’re seeing the shift even more and I’m hopeful it will continue.
+Our homes became our offices during the pandemic.
+Finding that balance has been challenging for me.
+I found setting times for activities — has been so important for my mental and physical health.
+The pandemic has really shown us how important that balance truly is.
+Whether you’re taking three hours in the day to homeschool your kids, or going for a walk or a bike ride, we’ve seen a lot more flexibility throughout the last year or so.
+Having a balance and knowing that as long as you’re getting your work done by the expected timelines — that’s really the most important thing.

-With regards to managing both people and projects, what advice would you give to someone new in this type of role?
+With regard to managing both people and projects, what advice would you give to someone new in this type of role?

 Stephanie Hawkins | Contributing Writer